fmdazhar/neura_ai/README.md

-# Neura Vision Programming Challenge: Edge Detection with ROS
+# Edge Detection with ROS

 ## Overview